-Permitting in Alaska has been a tremendous achievement to date and a substantial undertaking over many years to ensure a diligent, thorough, transparent, and inclusive process for all involved, including stakeholders from the Y-K region.
+Permitting in the United States and in Alaska has been a tremendous achievement to date and a substantial undertaking over many years to ensure a diligent, thorough, transparent, and inclusive process for all involved, including stakeholders from the Y-K region.
 Donlin Gold, its owners, and its partners Calista and TKC are intimately familiar with the permitting and regulatory processes applicable to the project and will continue to support the State in its defense of the thorough and diligent permitting process.
 Together, they will also continue working to secure the various remaining state-level permits and certificates required for the project.
-Calista and Donlin Gold continued their proactive, bipartisan outreach to the State Administration and new legislature in Alaska and with the Federal Administration and U.S. Congress in Washington, D.C. to highlight the thoroughness of the project's environmental review and permitting processes as well as the benefits the project would deliver to all Native Alaskans.
-Alaska's U.S. Senators and Governor have consistently expressed their long-term support of the Donlin Gold project.

-The Donlin Gold camp re-opened in the first quarter of 2023 to continue fieldwork to collect geotechnical and hydrological information toward finalizing the next step in the design documentation required for the Alaska Dam Safety certificates, with anticipated field completion in 2023 and issuance of the certificates expected in 2026.
+The Donlin Gold camp re-opened in February 2023 to continue geotechnical and hydrological fieldwork to collect additional data needed to advance toward finalizing the next step in the design documentation required for the Alaska Dam Safety certificates, with anticipated field completion in July 2023 and issuance of the certificates expected in 2026.
 In 2022, Donlin Gold applied for a new air quality permit based on updated air quality modeling and emissions controls information, and the regularly scheduled re-issuance of its Alaska Pollutant Discharge Elimination System (APDES) permit from the Alaska Department of Environmental Conservation (ADEC).
-The new air quality permit is expected to be issued by June 30, 2023, which corresponds to the expiration date of the current permit.
+The new air quality permit is anticipated to be issued by June 30, 2023.
 ADEC has extended the existing APDES permit indefinitely until a new permit is finalized.